yynj26/Visual-Semantic-communication/README.md

 ### TL;DR
-Check out the /Checkpoint directory
+Check out the /Checkpoint directory, contains:

+Output file and shape at each stage:

+- Semantic Encoder
+- Channel Encodeder
+- Channel Decodeder
+- Semantic Decoder

+And sample input & output file after 3 epochs, more epochs to be come(with better results)

+#### Where to make change

 - src/communication : this directory is for all tele-communication function and modules, you can add function here

-- log/checkpoints : you can find all stage-wise datashapes in here
+### Running Command

 #### 1. Training the Model